Little Russia, London

-Little Russia was an area of Tottenham, London, England.
-It was on the straight northern boundary of the London Borough of Haringey, specifically adjoining Edmonton, mainly comprising Pretoria Road, Durban Road, and Lorenco Road (west of the railway line between Silver Street and White Hart Lane).
+Little Russia was a nickname given to an area of Tottenham in north London in the early 20th century after Russian immigrants settled there.
+Located on the northern boundary of the modern London Borough of Haringey, it mainly comprised Pretoria Road, Durban Road, and Lorenco Road, west of the railway line between Silver Street railway station and White Hart Lane railway station.

-The area had become known as "Little Russia" in the early 20th century due to the influx of Russian immigrants.
-Immigration peaked when a large number of Russians settled there after fleeing the 1917 Russian Revolution.
-It developed into one of the toughest areas of North London and the local constabulary usually only policed the area in pairs.
+Russian immigration to the neighbourhood peaked when a large number of Russians settled there after fleeing the 1917 Russian Revolution.
+It developed into a tough area which the local police usually only patrolled in pairs.
 The area was mostly redeveloped in the 1970s.